 Closing the deal with in-store customers

-After brands spend big bucks to get a potential customer into the retail environment, how can they win the sale?
+After a brand spends big bucks to get a potential customer into the retail environment, how can they win the sale?
 Contributor Davor Sutija suggests approaches and technologies that can help.

 One of the most fundamental goals a brand marketer has is to lead consumers to the point of sale (POS) — that is, a location or moment during the customer journey in which a retail transaction can occur.
 Guiding shoppers to these critical POS moments is often accomplished — at least in part — through awareness advertising, which helps drive overall consumer recognition of a particular brand and the products that brand offers.